Recognition for Emergency Medicine Fellowships

-Teaching hospitals and medical schools that offer Emergency Medicine post-graduate fellowships can receive credentialing through the American Academy of Emergency Medicine (AAEP) Post-Primary Care Graduate Fellowship in Emergency Medicine program.
+Teaching hospitals and medical schools that offer Emergency Medicine fellowships can receive recognition through the American Academy of Emergency Physicians (AAEP) Graduate Training Program (GTP).
 Completion of an approved fellowship is one of the criteria for physicians to be eligible to take the board certification exam with the Board of Certification in Emergency Medicine (BCEM).
-The AAEP credentialing program assists teaching hospitals and medical schools to confirm that the training they provide meets the requirements for physicians to become eligible to test with the BCEM.
+The AAEP’s recognition program assists teaching hospitals and medical schools to confirm that the training they provide meets the requirements for physicians to become eligible to test with the BCEM.

 The BCEM is a member board of the American Board of Physician Specialties® (ABPS), which is the official multi-specialty certifying body of the American Association of Physician Specialists, Inc.® (AAPS).
-In order for teaching hospitals or medical schools to be credentialed by this AAEP program, there are several institutional considerations that must be met.
+In order for teaching hospitals or medical schools to be recognized by the AAEP, there are several institutional considerations that must be met.
 These include:

 - Demonstrated proof that participating physicians work under the supervision of faculty members who are experienced in all aspects of Emergency Medicine.

-- Appropriate program organization for the conduct of graduate medical education in a scholarly environment.
+- Appropriate program organization for the conduct of medical education in a scholarly environment.